Athletics-McLaughlin, Duplantis named world athletes of the year - NewsBreak

 Portugal's Head Coach Fernando Santos has decided to not start Cristiano Ronaldo against Switzerland.
 The "FIFA World Cup Now" weigh in on the decision.

-(Reuters) - The 2023 Diamond League season will begin with its traditional Doha meeting in May and stage its season finale in Eugene, Oregon in the United States in September, while two Chinese events return to the calendar after COVID disruptions.
-The provisional calendar for the 14th edition of track...
+Dec 7 (Reuters) - The 2023 Diamond League season will begin with its traditional Doha meeting in May and stage its season finale in Eugene, Oregon in the United States in September, while two Chinese events return to the calendar after COVID disruptions.

 NBC Philadelphia